 Stay on top of things and there shouldn’t be an issue.

-Also, on a more personal note, PTO Presidents should follow every school and PTO rule, policy and procedure.
+In addition to adhering federal, state and local laws, PTO Presidents must follow every school and PTO rule, policy and procedure.

 If you don’t like a particular rule, policy or procedure, work to change it.